Sharpening Hand Tools

 Introduction

-Sharpening woodworking tools is a necessary evil.
-It is difficult to enjoy woodworking with dull tools.
-In fact, it is also unsafe, a time waster, and often, a waster of good materials.
-In the machine shop, much of our time was spent sharpening lathe cutters, mill cutters, and drill bits.
-Same thing in the wood shop.
-You can spend a considerable amount of time sharpening tools.
-Tools like the Tormek Supergrind 2004 are popular because they produce easy-to-acheive and consistent results.
-Such tools are not perfect.
-For instance, the Tormek is rather slow and tedious to use and is very costly.
-Furthermore, tools that employ a grinding wheel, like the Tormek, produce a hollow-ground edge whereas many woodworkers prefer a flat-ground edge.
+Keeping your woodworking hand cutting tools sharp is a necessary evil.
+It is difficult to enjoy working wood using dull tools.
+In fact, it is unsafe, a time waster, and often, a waster of materials.
+In the machine shop, much of my time was spent sharpening lathe/mill cutters and drill bits.
+Same thing in the wood shop--sharpening is a time-consuming activity.

-Over the next few weeks I plan to complete this page with specific instructions and photos.
+We plan to add to this page with specific instructions and photos of the systems we use to sharpen our knives, chisels, plane irons, turning tools, and so forth.
 For now, it provides a few ideas and lots of links to great sites.

 Sharpening Table Saw Blades

-I send my sawblades out for sharpening.
+Before we get into sharpening hand tools, I just want to say that I, like most woodworkers, send our saw blades out for sharpening.
 I have used a variety of services including a local sharpener, Forrest, and Solar-Saw in California.
 Forrest did the best job, but also charged three times more than the competition.
 General construction blades can be ground to 400 grit for satisfactory results.
 Cabinetmaker blades should be ground and hone to 600 grit.
 Here are links to a few quality sharpening services:

 Bull Sharpening Service, Inc. (400 Grit)